-After the appellant's opening presentation, the assessor shall begin his or her opening presentation.
+After the appellant's presentation, the assessor shall begin his.
 If the assessor desires to reserve time for rebuttal and/or closing argument, the request must be made before the presentation begins.

 Upon recognition by the presiding officer, board members may question the appellant and his or her witnesses at the conclusion of each step of the appellant's presentation.
-Likewise, upon recognition by the presiding officer, board members may question the assessor, the appraiser(s), or the assessor's witnesses at the conclusion of each step of the assessor's presentation.
+Likewise, upon recognition by the presiding officer, board members may question the assessor, his appraiser, or the assessor's witnesses at the conclusion of each step of the assessor's presentation.
 This time for questions and answers is not charged against the allotted time of either party.